-You can pass the Professional Civil Service exam easily in one take if you follow the tips I am sharing in this post.
-It is also known as Career Service Exam.
+You can pass the Civil Service exam in one take if you follow the tips I am sharing in this post.
+It is also known as Career Service Exam or Professional Civil Service exam.
 I took the examination myself and successfully passed it without cramming my brains out and burning the midnight oil.
 I had a humble grade of 82.97 and that was not my best shot because taking the exam was just a spur of the moment that time I was working in the government.

 And yes, the CSC Professional Eligibility in the Philippines is one of the requirements to be working to many government offices and agencies like GSIS, SSS, BIR etc. If you passed it, you can even be eligible to apply as a police officer and join the PNP.
 There are so many benefits of being a civil service eligible professional.
 Make your schedule now and you will love the result.